wp-plugins/last-updated/readme.txt

 == Screenshots ==

-1. The last updated widget
+1. Widget Settings
+2. Controls for the editor which toggle automatically after 20 changes.
+3. The Widget itself.

 == Changelog ==

+= 2.0 =
+Major Release.
+Completely new algorithm.
+Starts working after you updated a few posts.

 = 1.6.1 =
 Bugfix: date translation